I set myself a sewing challenge to start the year off right 😂!

 Prepare your bobbin well filled with thread of the right color, especially when starting buttonholes!

-Prepare the threading of the serger with cones of the right color.
+Prepare the serger threading with cones of the right color.

-Have all the necessary equipment on hand for the sewing project you want to do.
+Have all the necessary materials on hand for the sewing project you want to do.

-By the way, a good tip, buy all the equipment you need when you go to the haberdashery.
-There is nothing more annoying than wanting to sew and not having the right fusible interfacing on hand, an invisible zipper, or nice buttons, especially when you actually had time!
+By the way, a good tip: buy all the materials you need when you go to the haberdashery.
+There’s nothing more annoying than wanting to sew and not having the right fusible interfacing on hand, an invisible zipper, or pretty buttons, especially when you actually have the time!

 3. Tools that save time

-You can never say it enough but good equipment saves time!
+We can’t say it enough but good tools save time!

-The pair of good scissors that cuts like butter (even thick wool), a pair of embroidery or thread-cutting scissors well sharpened, a good seam ripper, good quality thread (that doesn't break)...
+The pair of good scissors that cuts like butter (even thick wool), a pair of embroidery or thread snipping scissors that are very sharp, a good seam ripper, good quality thread (that doesn’t break)...
 It changes sewing!

 What also helps me a lot since I got it is the buttonhole ruler.

-Honestly for shirts it saves a ton of time!
+Honestly, for shirts, it saves a crazy amount of time!

 No more need to calculate and mark the spaces between buttonholes.